minhquang5014/personal-web-flask/bug_to_fix.md

 also figure the environment variable for secret key and json key - os.getenv

-also add images to the pages
+also add images to the pages - done